tcliff111/Stable-Marriage-Implementation/README.md

 # Stable-Marriage-Implementation
-Implementation of the stable marriage algorithm that I made last year
+Implementation of the stable marriage algorithm that I made last year.
+This implementation does not require there to be an equal number of males and females.
+Additionally, males and females are not required to put everyone of the opposite sex on their preference list, only the people they desire.
+Thus, it is not necesarily true that everyone will be matched.
+However, the matches are still stable.